igstan/igstan.ro/posts/2011-09-09-how-inheritance-violates-encapsulation.md

     return wrappedSet.addAll(c);
   }

-  // Other methods required by the Set interface, whose implementation
+  // The other methods required by the Set interface, which would just
-  // just delegate to the wrappedSet member.
+  // delegate to the wrappedSet member.
 Skipped for brevity.
 }
 ~~~